k1tj0ng/CLab-Tue-Group4/README.md

 	}
 }
 ```
-This function is responsible for shifting the LEDs by one bit to the left.
+- This function is responsible for shifting the LEDs by one bit to the left.

+iii. `enable_prescaler(int delay_value)`
 ```cpp
 void enable_prescaler(int delay_value){